moxiegirl/docs-new/_docs/register.md

 ---
 layout: doc
-title: Develop an idea and fund it
+title: Register an application on App.co
 subtitle: Cras at dolor eget urna varius faucibus tempus in elit.
 Cras a dui imperdiet, tempus metus quis, pharetra turpis.
 author:
-tags: feature
 ---

 #### Sections in this article